What is an Echeck?

 - The authorization stage protects the payer by ensuring the transaction is valid.

-- Processing involves the transference of funds between bank accounts.
+- Processing involves a funds transfer between one bank account and another.

 - Finalization verifies that all account information is accurate.

-- The deposit stage completes a successful transaction, and both parties are alerted that payment was processed.
+- The deposit stage completes a successful transaction.
+Both parties receive alerts that the payment completed.

 - A receipt provides the final documentation for the eCheck transaction.

 Many businesses may find it easier to accept eChecks than paper checks.
-If merchants receive a paper check with missing information, such as a date or signature, it can be a headache to process payment and clear the deposit.
+If merchants receive a paper check with missing information, such as a date or signature, it can be a headache to process the payment and clear the deposit.
 With electronic checks, incomplete or invalid information halts the transaction.
-Consumers have the chance to rectify any issues before the transaction is initiated.
+Consumers have the chance to rectify any issues before the transaction starts.

-Customers can enjoy peace of mind knowing their payments are processed securely and information is passed directly to the financial institution.
+Customers enjoy peace of mind knowing their payments process securely and information passes directly to the financial institution.
 They do not have to fear about their check and sensitive information falling into the wrong hands.

 Finally, eChecks allow merchants to offer a wider range of payment options.
 With more options, businesses can increase their chances of making a sale and provide added convenience to their customers.